 Buenos Aires is one of those cities you can easily fall in love with.
 The late night tango shows, art around every corner, palm trees swaying along the streets, the flavour-packed asados (BBQ), friends lounging in the park as they sip on mate — it’s a city for dancers, nature lovers, art aficionados, and, of course, foodies and chefs.

 Although I’m no chef, I do love to try local cuisine.
 But as a tourist in Buenos Aires, sometimes it can be overwhelming just figuring out where to start in a province that’s the size of the country of Spain.
-So, on a breezy South American summer’s day, I met with Lucila, a Buenos Aires local foodie and Urban Adventures tour guide, to show me the best spots to eat in this romantic Argentina city.
+So, on a breezy South American summer’s day, I met with Lucila, a Buenos Aires local foodie, to show me the best spots to eat in this romantic Argentina city.

 It is said that Argentinians are great at three things: vacations, fashion, and food.
 And in just one afternoon with her, Lucila certainly proved all this to be true.
 She arrived in a brightly coloured skirt with lemon-hued sandals and instantly started telling me about her recent travels and her city’s cuisine as we walked to our first stop of El Sanjuanino.